-Today's guest blog post comes from Suzanne Barker (@Mrs_BarkerTech).
-Suzanne is an Instructional Technology Coach in Grapevine-Colleyville ISD, TX.
+Today's guest blog post comes from Suzanne Barker (@SBarkerEDU).
+Suzanne is an Instructional Coach and Google Certified Trainer in Colleyville, TX.
 This shared post is from her blog: "Ponderings Of A Lifelong Learner".
 Thank you Suzanne for contributing to Brenham Tech Daily!

 Recap can be used as a formative assessment.
 A recap could be assigned to students at the end of the day as an exit ticket and then the recap video could be played the next day to reconnect students to the learning.
 Did your students learn a new concept in science and you would like for them to explain their learning?
 Assign a recap!
 Are your students learning a language?
 They could respond to a prompt to practice their fluency!
 Are your students reading various books and you would like to have a quick summary of certain elements in their book?
 Assign a recap!
 This is a great tool to begin to build a reflective practice with your students.
 If you would like to explore other ideas, read this blog post by Dr. Bryan Drost Recap Activities